UWPCE-PythonCert/ProgrammingInPython/source/modules/DictsAndSets.rst

 So, technically, it's not mutability, but hashability that matters.

-(Athough for most intents and purposes, you want to use immutable types as keys in dicts.)
+Although for most intents and purposes, you want to use immutable types as keys in dicts.

 Hashing
 -------

+What does "hashable" mean? (https://computersciencewiki.org/index.php/Hashing)

-Hash functions convert arbitrarily large data to a small proxy (usually an int).
+Hash functions convert arbitrarily large data to a small proxy (usually an integer).

 They always return the same proxy for the same input.